-Of all the exercises you can do with a kettlebell swings are the best deadlift alternative.
+Of all the exercises you can do with a kettlebell, swings are the best deadlift alternative.
 They work the same muscles but in a much more explosive way.
 This will develop muscle power as well as strength.
-High rep kettlebell swings are also very useful cardio and fat burning exercise.
+High-rep kettlebell swings are also a very useful cardio and fat-burning exercise.
 You can also do this exercise with a single dumbbell.

 How to do kettlebell swings:

-- Hold your weight in front of your hips and stand with your feet shoulder-width apart.
+- Hold the weight in front of your hips and stand with your feet shoulder-width apart.
 Bend your knees slightly.

 - Push your hips back and lean your torso forward.
 Do not round your back.
 Lower the weight between your knees.